-This Deschampsia caespitosa is supposedly a coastal variety of grass.
-It was planted here this year as but a 1" square, and highly tapered plug in late-March, amid the worst drought year in memory.
-Just as a test, I put it in a sunny spot on the south side of the top of the hill.
+This Deschampsia caespitosa was planted here in late-March this year as but a highly-tapered 1" square plug amid the worst drought year in memory.
+Just as a test, I put it in a sunny spot on the south side at the very of the top of the hill.
+There was no watering.
 Needless to say, I did this both to make a point and to see if it would make it, as it is a nice grass.
 Here we are at the beginning of September.
 There has been no rain since early April, yet it is doing quite nicely.
-Can you see why?
+Can you see a possible reason why?

-There has been no watering here other than the one compost heap in front (there was no runoff, there is a billboard tarp underneath, and the site slopes to the right).
+There has been no watering here other than the one compost heap in front (there is a tarp under it), and the fruit trees in back.
 This site received an early pre-emergence treatment in October.
 Yet much of what you see here that is green are annual forbs.
 They germinated in March because the rains did not begin until February.
 The Verbena lasiostachys (a perennial) has for the most part gone dormant.
-The pink cudweed (Gnaphalium ramosissimum) is either flowering (in the shadier spots) or going to seed, but much (although not all) of that is also still green, as is the Carex barbarae.
+The pink cudweed (Gnaphalium ramosissimum) is either flowering (in the shadier spots) or going to seed, but much (although not all) of that is also still green, as is the Carex barbarae on the right, which is again without water.
 Yet the amazing vinegar weed (Trichostema lanceolatum) (an annual) is still in bloom and lush, even growing in base rock, and they are full of bees.
 As you saw in a prior slide, it get hot here, but there is more clay in this soil than elsewhere on our property.
-There was also less evaporation from under the tarp, so a mycorrhizal fungus might have found that moisture for the vinegar weed.
-Else, I don't know.
+There was also less evaporation from under the tarp, so a mycorrhizal fungus might have found some moisture for the vinegar weed; else, I don't know.

-So, How?
+SO, HOW?